allelomorph/holbertonschool-low_level_programming/0x0B-malloc_free/README.md

 03-03-2020 to 03-04-2020

 ### Description
-Introduction to dynamic vs automatic memory allocation, manual memory management.
+Introduction to dynamic vs automatic memory allocation and manual memory management.

 ### Requirements
 * The only C standard library functions allowed are `malloc` and `free`.
 Any use of functions like `printf`, `puts`, `calloc`, `realloc` etc… is forbidden